-Getting started with Teams · Cloudflare for Teams documentation
+Getting started with Cloudflare Zero Trust

 How do I change my subscription plan?

-To make changes to your subscription, visit the Billing section under Account on the Teams Dashboard.
+To make changes to your subscription, visit the Billing section under Account on the Zero Trust Dashboard.
 You can change or cancel your subscription at any time.
 Just remember - if you downgrade your plan during a billing cycle, your downgraded pricing will apply in the next billing cycle.
 If you upgrade during a billing cycle, you will be billed for the upgraded plan at the moment you select it.

 How are active seats measured?

-Cloudflare for Teams counts any unique user who authenticated in a calendar month as an active user.
-This resets at the beginning of each calendar month.
+The Revoke action will terminate active sessions, but will not remove the user’s consumption of an active seat.

-How do I know if my network is protected behind Teams?
+How do I know if my network is protected behind Cloudflare Zero Trust?

-You can visit the Teams help page.
+You can visit the Zero Trust help page.
 This page will give you an overview of your network details, as well as an overview of the categories that are being blocked and/or allowed.